-(The nature of this blog, For Ursula, is presented in the spirit of 19th Century writers who published their work in monthly instalments.)
+(The nature of this blog is presented in the spirit of 19th Century writers who published their work in monthly instalments.)

 By Amber Poole-Kieniewicz